-- A list of academic supports available for students, including individual tutoring, supplemental instructions sessions and workshops.
+- A list of academic supports available for students, including individual tutoring, supplemental instruction sessions and workshops.

 Preventing all cheating in online quizzes, tests, and examinations in remote/distance and online courses is impossible, but you can reduce the risk by implementing a variety of ideas (Conway-Klaassen & Keil, 2020; WCET et al., 2009; Williamson, 2018).

-- Limit the availability of the quiz, test, or exam using the restrictions in the Learning Management System’s (LMS) quiz tool.
+- Limit the availability of the quiz, test, or exam using the restrictions in the LMS’s quiz tool.

-- Set time limits for completion of the assessment that is based on the number of questions using the restrictions in the Learning Management System’s (LMS) quiz tool.
-Please keep in mind that some of your students will have accessibility requirements.
-Remind students to contact the your educational institution’s accessibility services to assist in arranging alternative or modified assessments.
+- Set time limits for completion of the assessment that is based on the number of questions using the restrictions in the LMS’s quiz tool.
+Important: Please keep in mind that some of your students will have accessibility requirements.
+Therefore it is best practice to remind students before the accessibility services deadline to contact your institution’s accessibility services to assist in arranging alternative or modified assessments.

 - Create more questions than can be chosen at random for each student and randomize the order of the answers.

-- Use a variety of question types (e.g., short and long answer, multiple-choice) that ask student to critically think and apply information rather than simply testing their recall ability.
+- Use a variety of question types (e.g., short and long answer, multiple-choice) that ask students to critically think and apply information rather than simply testing their recall ability.

 - Create questions that have multiple correct answers.